-There will be a number of key challenges to how we work in the future.
-From April 2013, the County Council has taken statutory responsibility for Public Health from the NHS.
-WE continue to develop and deliver major projects which will have a major impact on the Council in 2013/2014, including the A303 project, the enabling the development of a new power station at Hinckley Point, delivering high speed broadband across Somerset, the Local Enterprise Partnership and the SMART Office project.
-We are also continuing our response and improvements to the OFSTED inspection.
+Key challenges will remain as to how the County Council works in the future.
+We continue to develop and deliver major projects that will have a major impact across the Council in 2014/2015, including delivering high speed broadband across Somerset, the Local Enterprise Partnership and the imminent Growth Fund to encourage economic growth, establishing the Services for Schools Enterprise, and finalising arrangements for the future of Learning Disabilities.
+We are also continuing our response and improvements to the OFSTED inspection findings.